Pjose/react-hooks-tutorial/README.md

 React Hooks - are functions that let you “hook into” React state and lifecycle features from function components.
             - Hooks don't work inside classes.

+> [!NOTE]
+> Hooks let you use different React features from your components.
+> You can either use the built-in Hooks or combine them to build your own.

 ## State Hooks
  - ### useState
    useState - let's you add a state variable to your component.